Think you know the Martini inside and out? These 10 Martini facts may just surprise you…

 1. Ignore Bond’s Martini advice.

-Bond - James Bond – may have enjoyed his Martinis shaken, but the vast majority of bartenders would caution against this manoeuvre.
-Shaking can lead to over-dilution and small shards of broken ice in the drink, whereas stirring results in a velvety, well-blended tipple.
+Bond—James Bond—may have enjoyed his Martinis shaken, but the vast majority of bartenders would caution against this manoeuvre.
+Shaking can lead to over-dilution and small shards of broken ice in the drink, whereas stirring results in a velvety, well-blended tipple – learn more about creating a perfect Martini with the help of our Master Distiller.

 2. No one knows where the Martini really comes from.